I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 History of the San Telmo Museum

 The original San Telmo Museum opened in Donostia-San Sebastián in 1902.
-The museum was created to showcase highlights from Basque society & history.
+The museum was created to showcase highlights from Basque society and history.
 After moving a couple of times, it then found a permanent home in the former San Telmo monastery in 1932.

 Museum expansion

 In 2011, the San Telmo Museum opened an expansion.
-This expansion connected the rich past of Basque Country with its modern future to form the Museum of Basque Society and Citizenship.
+This expansion connected the rich past of the Basque Country with its modern future to form the Museum of Basque Society and Citizenship.

 san telmo museum 700x525

-The new building is covered in 3,500 recycled aluminum sheets created by artists Leopoldo Ferrán and Agustina Otero with spots of moss & other plants.
+The new building is covered in 3,500 recycled aluminum sheets created by artists Leopoldo Ferrán and Agustina Otero with spots of moss and other plants.
 The design of the expansion connects the San Telmo Museum with the slopes of Monte Urgull behind it.
 This green wall will change over time, just like the mountain itself.

 Book your hotel in San Sebastian now!